pradyunsg/sphinx-theme-builder/docs/errors.md

 Sphinx Theme Builder tries to read the `theme.conf` file of the theme being built, parse it and read certain configuration variables declared in it.
 This error is presented when that operation fails.
-You can typically find more details from the context provided in the error message (after the line of "Could not open/parse).
+More details are typically available from the "context" information provided in the error message (the line after "Could not open/parse).

-If the file is missing, you should create one -- as described in [Sphinx's theme creation documentation](https://www.sphinx-doc.org/en/master/development/theming.html#creating-themes).
+If the file is missing, it should be created, as described in [Sphinx's theme creation documentation](https://www.sphinx-doc.org/en/master/development/theming.html#creating-themes).

 ## theme-conf-incorrect-stylesheet